 The idea of a calm-down bin for kids is a fantastic concept that has been around for a while.
 I have a calm down box in my playroom and I am always looking for new ideas on how to build these with my clients.

-Personal side note: my personal calm-down box involves a warm bath, candles, a glass of wine, and spa CD, but kids don’t necessarily go for that!
+Personal side note: my own calm-down box involves a warm bath, candles, a glass of wine, and spa CD!
+But while adults can have a calm down took kit, this post is geared towards items for kids!

 When to Use a Calm-Down Box:

-These are perfect for encouraging your child to calm down from a tantrum, occupy themselves while waiting for something (like lunch), or anytime they feel frustrated, angry, or sad.
+These are perfect for encouraging your child to calm down from a tantrum, occupy themselves while waiting for something (such as lunch), or anytime they feel frustrated, angry, or sad.
 Everything in your box should represent a positive and acceptable means of managing emotions.

 What to Include:

 Calm-down boxes should contain items that appeal to the senses (you may hear the term sensory toys).
-Basically, these are toys that feel good to look at, touch, smell, and hear.
+Basically, these are toys that appeal to sight, touch, smell, sound, and taste.
+Here are some examples:

 - Rice bin